JulianusIV/PuSHReceiver/README.md

 ### Usage

-On the first run the program will add the ``leases`` table in your database that you currently have to insert valid data into.
-Soon this process will be done by a control panel hosted as a website.
+On the first run the program will set up the database for you, you can then log in to the dashboard at localhost:80 with the default user and password "Admin" and "Nimda".
+There you can create, edit and delete leases.

+IF YOU ARE RUNNING THIS IN DOCKER DO NOT SIMPLY SHUT DOWN THE CONTAINER Use the shutdown button on the webpanel instead, this will ensure all subscriptions are properly unsubscribed.
+If you are running this in CLI you can just use ctrl + c.